What are the admission requirements?

 I want to graduate next semester.
 What should I do?

-- Director, discuss the Exam Committee and the procedures.
+Talk to Don or Matt, ask about the deadlines, discuss the Exam Committee and the procedures.
 Read the Grad School's page about graduation.
 Make sure you are registered for the semester you are graduating in.
 If you are an international student, and you want to stay in the USA for a year after graduation, apply for "Optional practical training".
 Start looking for a job - it takes some time to sort these things out, and there are certain parts of the year, when job offers are more abundant.
 Some of our students get job offers well before graduation, but you have to work on this in due time.

 What are the procedures and deadlines related to the Thesis Defense Examination and graduation?